The Simplicial EHP Sequence in A1-Algebraic Topology: Overview of A1 homotopy theory

 We therefore consider two flasque model structures on $\Spaces$: the local flasque structure in which the weak equivalences are the simplicial weak equivalences, and the $\Aone$ flasque structure in which the weak equivalences are the $\Aone$ weak equivalences.
 These model structures apply also to $\Spaces_\pt$.
 These model structures are simplicial, proper and cellular, and the $\Aone$ structures are left Bousfield localizations of the local model structure.
 There is a square of Quillen adjunctions

 where the arrows indicate the left adjoints, and each arrow is the identity functor on $\Spaces$.
 The horizontal arrows represent Quillen equivalences.
-A similar diagram obtains for $\Spaces_\pt$.
+A similar diagram obtains in $\Spaces_\pt$.

-Not all objects are cofibrant in $\Spaces$ or $\Spaces_\pt$ in the flasque model structures, in contrast with the case of the injective structures.
+Not all objects are cofibrant in $\Spaces$ or $\Spaces_\pt$ in the flasque model structures, in contrast to the case of the injective structures.
 Since the $\Aone$ flasque structures are left Bousfield localizations of the local flasque structures, the cofibrant objects in one model structure agree with the cofibrant objects in the other.
 The results of \cite{isaksen2005}, specifically Lemmas 3.13, 6.2, show that all pointed simplicial sets and all quotients $X/Y$ of monomorphisms $Y \to X$ in $\Sm_k$ are flasque cofibrant in $\Spaces_\pt$.
 This includes all smooth schemes pointed at a rational point.
 Lemma 3.14 of \cite{isaksen2005} shows that finite smash products of flasque cofibrant objects are again flasque cofibrant in $\Spaces_\pt$.

-\begin{pr} If $F_i$ is a filtered diagram of fibrant objects in the injective local model structure (resp.~injective $\Aone$ model structure) on $\Spaces_\pt$, and if $X$ is a compact and flasque cofibrant object of $\Spaces_\pt$, then there is a zigzag of local (resp.~$\Aone$) weak equivalences:
+\begin{pr} If $F_i$ is a filtered diagram of objects of $\Spaces_\pt$, and if $X$ is a compact and flasque cofibrant object of $\Spaces_\pt$, then there is a zigzag of local (resp.~$\Aone$) weak equivalences:

-where $R$ denotes an injective local (resp.~injective $\Aone$) functorial fibrant replacement. \end{pr} \begin{proof} The colimit of a filtered system agrees, up to homotopy, with the homotopy colimit calculated in an injective model structure, where all objects are cofibrant.
-In particular, the local (resp.~$\Aone$) homotopy type of a filtered colimit is invariant under termwise replacement by locally (resp.~$\Aone$) equivalent objects.
+where $R$ denotes an injective local (resp.~injective $\Aone$) functorial fibrant replacement. \end{pr} \begin{proof} By Proposition \ref{pr:sequentialHocolim}, the local (resp.~$\Aone$) homotopy type of a filtered colimit is invariant under termwise replacement by locally (resp.~$\Aone$) equivalent objects.

 Filtered colimits of flasque fibrant objects are again flasque fibrant, see \cite{isaksen2005}.

 The objects $R F_i$ are flasque fibrant, so the colimit $\colim_i R F_i$ is flasque fibrant, as is $R \colim_i R F_i$.
 There is a global weak equivalence $\colim_i RF_i \weq R \colim_i RF_i$.
 Since $R$ preserves weak equivalences, we also have $R \colim_i R F_i \weq R \colim_i F_i$.
 Since the object $X$ is flasque cofibrant, the functor $\Map_\pt(X, \cdot)$ preserves trivial flasque fibrations, and by Ken Brown's lemma, weak equivalences between flasque fibrant objects.
 The map $\Map_\pt(X , \colim_i R F_i) \to \Map_\pt(X, R \colim_i F_i)$ is therefore a weak equivalence.
 The result now follows from the compactness of $X$. \end{proof}